betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 raise hand |
 computer only vs. computer+phone

-## Basic Features
+## The Basics

-### Pricing
+### Free plans

-Most vendors offer a *free* plan with length and/or size limitations.
-In response to the current pandemic situation, some vendors have either lowered prices of their paid plans or relaxed some limitations of their free plans.
+Most vendors offer a *free* plan.
+However, these typically come with length and/or size limitations.
+In response to the current pandemic situation, some vendors have either lowered prices of their paid plans or relaxed limitations of their free plans.

 Simply *attending* another host's meeting does not typically require a user to purchase a plan.
 However, recent security concerns in some products may cause some meeting hosts to